ahsifer/goxdp/README.md

 <br />

-> Note: Blocking the same IP address or subnet more than once just resets the timeout.
+> Note: Blocking the same IP address or subnet more than once just changes the timeout value.

 ### 4- unblock blocked IP address or subnet